 - familiarizes first responders with the layout of the school’s campus.

 However, this training primarily benefits the response efforts of trained first responders and offers limited benefits to the school staff who are more likely to respond to an incident first.
 Make no mistake- this type of training should be encouraged when conducted appropriately.
 However, active shooter training conducted for first responders should ONLY supplement training for school staff.

 Preparing Today for a Safer Tomorrow

-On average, an active shooter incident lasts 10-15 minutes, including the beginning of the attack to the time the threat is eliminated.
+On average, an active shooter incident lasts 10-15 minutes.
 Ten to fifteen minutes with explosives, guns, or other weapons is a long time to have access to victims.
 According to American Police Beat, in 2014, the national average for police emergency response time was 10 minutes.

-Our active shooter training for schools program was influenced by major mass killing incidents in schools.
+We created our active shooter training for schools program in response to the amount of major mass killing incidents that occur in schools.
 The mass-killing incident overseas in Beslan, Russia in 2004 caused approximately 1,100 students and faculty to be taken hostage by terrorists during a three-day siege.
-During the massacre, over 385 people were murdered, including 186 children.

 Another major incident that ignited our passion to create these programs occurred here in the U.S. at Sandy Hook Elementary.
 In 2012, Adam Lanza forced his way through the school’s single point entry system by shooting his way through the glass.
 He killed 26 people, including 20 children.
 After-action reports and first-hand accounts from incidents like these throughout history have taught us what we know today.